menu

 Demographics

 The people who call Dixonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dixonville residents report their race to be White.
-Important ancestries of people in Dixonville include German, English, Irish, Scots-Irish, and Polish.
+Important ancestries of people in Dixonville include German, English, Irish, Polish, and Welsh.

 The most common language spoken in Dixonville is English.
 Other important languages spoken here include Italian and Polish.